 Wade leaned forward.
 “You’re not going to hand me over to them, are you?
 They’re in on this!
 They have to be!
 They’re using the frequencies to control people’s minds!
 What about snorin’ Norman?
 Did he have braces?”

-“No. But he had a metal plate in his knee,” answered the Deputy, looking at Wade through the rear-view.
+“No. But he had a metal plate in his knee,” answered the Deputy, regarding Wade through the rear-view.

 “Who is it?” whispered Marcus.

-“It’s a black Cadillac,” answered Donnie, eyes stuck outside the window.
+“It’s a black Cadillac,” answered Donnie, peering outside the window.

 “So that means that it’s not just braces, it’s anyone with a metal implant,” said Wade, more to himself than the rest of the car.